SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: PUT /{collection}/{id}/transfers/latest
 - Request message: Optional Transfer Approve request
-- Response message: Transfer response.
+- Response message: Optional error message
 - OK status code: 200 (OK)

 The current sponsoring client MUST use the HTTP PUT method to approve a transfer requested by the new sponsoring client.
 The server MAY return an empty message body when the transfer was cancelled without an error.